 Carluccio’s is the hotel’s on-site Italian restaurant, plus there’s a well-equipped fitness center and a heated indoor pool.
 With a location just moments from Heathrow Airport, this is a solid airport hotel choice.

-I reviewed the Sheraton Grand Park Lane London Club Lounge during my stay last week.
-It also features in my review of the best club lounges in London’s luxury hotels and I have reviewed the Sheraton Grand Park Lane separately.
+I reviewed the Sheraton Grand Park Lane London Club Lounge during my most recent stay.
+It features in my review of the best club lounges in London and I have reviewed the Sheraton Grand Park Lane separately.
 Read More.

 Photo above from the JW Marriott in London.